MicrosoftDocs/Viva/Viva/insights/advanced/analyst/attribute-clones.md

 Currently, you can add cloned attributes to both your person and meeting queries.
 Other query types like Cross-Collaboration and External Collaboration queries are not supported yet.

 After creation, you're welcome to go back and edit the clone definition.
-Any new query runs will reflect that new definition, including any recurring queries where that clone is being used.
+Any new query runs reflect that new definition, including any recurring queries where that clone is being used.

 You can view the Data Quality of the Clone within the Organizational Data tab.
 If the Clone only takes input from a single column, it inherits the original column’s data quality information.
-If it takes input from multiple columns, the data quality information will not be available.
+If it takes input from multiple columns, the data quality information won't be available.

 Only the creator of the clone can edit the definition of the clone or delete the clone.
 Other analysts can use the clone in their queries and view the definition of the clone.
 The clone is only visible and usable in the partition in which it was created.
 Clones are not transferrable to other partitions today.